Quick Answer

 - Retainers and follow-up visits are also eligible.

-If you or your child needs orthodontic work, timing it to maximize FSA usage can save you $1,000+ in taxes.
+If you or your child needs orthodontic work, timing it to maximize FSA usage can save you $1,000+ in taxes over the course of treatment.

-How to Pay for Dental Work with Your FSA
+How Do I Pay for Dental Work with My FSA?

 - Use your FSA debit card.
 Most dental offices accept FSA debit cards just like any other payment card.
 Pay at checkout.